Custom Heavy Duty Compression Springs

 A compression spring is an open-coil helical spring that offers resistance to a compressive force applied axially.
-Compression springs are usually coiled as a constant-diameter cylinder.
+It is usually coiled as a constant-diameter cylinder.
 Other common forms of compression springs--such as conical, concave (barrel), convex (hourglass), or various combinations of these--are used as required by the application.
 While square, rectangular, or special-section wire may have to be specified, round wire is predominant in compression springs because it is readily available and adaptable to standard coiler tooling.
 General Wire Spring specializes in the design and manufacturing of Custom Compression Springs and heavy duty compression springs.
 Watch the video below to learn more about our capabilities.